Pop Goes the Weasel

 "Pop!
-Goes the Weasel" (Roud 5249) is a traditional English and American song, a country dance, nursery rhyme, and singing game that emerged in the mid-19th century.
-It is commonly used in Jack-in-the-box toys and for ice cream trucks.
-The song is honored annually on June 14 which is National Pop Goes the Weasel Day in the USA.
+Goes the Weasel" (Roud 5249) is a traditional old English song, a country dance, nursery rhyme, and singing game that emerged in the mid-19th century.
+It is commonly used in jack-in-the-box toys and for ice cream trucks.

 Origin

 In the early 1850s, Miller and Beacham of Baltimore published sheet music for "Pop goes the Weasel for Fun and Frolic".
 This is the oldest known source that pairs the name to this tune.
 Miller and Beacham's music was a variation of "The Haymakers", a tune dating back to the 1700s.
-Gow's Repository of the Dance Music of Scotland (1799 to 1820), included "The Haymakers" as country dance or jig.
+Gow's Repository of the Dance Music of Scotland (1799 to 1820), included "The Haymakers" as a country dance or jig.
 One modern expert believes the tune, like most jigs, originated in the 1600s.

 In June 1852, the boat Pop Goes The Weasel competed in the Durham Regatta.
 By December 1852, "Pop Goes The Weasel" was a popular social dance in England.
 A ball held in Ipswich on 13 December 1852 ended with "a country dance, entitled 'Pop Goes the Weasel', one of the most mirth inspiring dances which can well be imagined."

 On 24 December 1852, an ad in the Birmingham Journal offered lessons in the "Pop Goes The Weasel" dance, described as a "highly fashionable Dance, recently introduced at her Majesty's and the Nobility's private soirees".
 On 28 December 1852, an advertisement in The Times promoted a publication that included "the new dance recently introduced with such distinguished success at the Court balls" and contained "the original music and a full explanation of the figures by Mons.
 E. Coulon".
-Eugene Coulton was a dance-master of international renown.
+Eugène Coulon was a well-known dance-master.
 In January 1853, the Bath Chronicle featured an advertisement from dance master, Mr. T. B. Moutrie, for "instruction in the highly fashionable dances" including "Pop Goes the Weasel".

 Sheet music dated 1853 at the British Library describes it as "An Old English Dance, as performed at Her Majesty's & The Nobilities Balls, with the Original Music".
 Also In 1853, American sheet music referred to it as "an old English Dance lately revived".